JCSDA/jedi-docs/docs/using/building_and_running/config_content.rst

 observations
 ^^^^^^^^^^^^

-Often the largest section of the configuration file, this describes one or more observation types, each of which is a multi-level YAML/JSON object in its own right.
-As described our :doc:`Configuration file implementation example </using/building_and_running/config_content>`, each of these observation types are read into JEDI as an :code:`eckit::Configuration` object.
-Commonly used components within each observation type include
+This section, which is often the largest section of the configuration file, describes the observations to be generated in an HofX application or to be assimilated in a DA cycle.
+Observation perturbation settings are also prescribed here.
+At the top level of this section, the YAML key :code:`obs perturbations` controls whether the observations are perturbed.
+Its default value is :code:`false`.

+The YAML key :code:`observers` is a list containing the details of each observation type.
+Commonly used components within each item of this list include:

 * **obs space**: describes observation space-related configuration (required)